Arghyarc757/AI-Assitant/README.md

-<<<<<<< HEAD
-# Jully A.I Desktop Assistant

-Jully A.I is a simple voice-activated desktop assistant built with Python.
-It can recognize your speech, respond with voice, and open popular websites like YouTube, Google, and Wikipedia on your command.
 # Jolly A.I Desktop Assistant

 Jolly A.I is a simple voice-activated desktop assistant built with Python.
 It can recognize your speech, respond with voice, open popular websites, play music, launch apps, and answer questions using AI.